Address:

 Assistant Professor

-Assistant Professor, Literacy Studies
+Assistant Professor of Literacy Studies

 Research Interests: Black Transnational Girlhood, Critical Literacies, Black Geographies, Anti-Racist Teacher Education

-Bio: Wideline Seraphin, PhD, is an Assistant Professor of Literacy Studies within the Department of Curriculum and Instruction in the College of Education.
+Bio: Wideline Seraphin, PhD, is an Assistant Professor of Literacy Studies within the Department of Teacher and Administrator Preparation in the College of Education.
 Her work explores the intersections of race, gender, immigrant status, and language diversity in the literate lives of Black transnational girls.
 As a teacher educator, Dr. Seraphin examines socially justice teaching pedagogies.
 She is the co-founder of Community Narratives in Focus, a narrative inquiry and digital archive centering historically excluded families in K-12 and higher education.
 Dr. Seraphin has been named an Emerging Scholar by the Haitian Studies Association, earned a 2020 Curriculum Inquiry Writing Fellowship, and is a proud member of the BeyHive.

 Associate Professor, Learning Sciences